lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/02-quick-start.rst

 .. tip::

-   For board files, 3D model, and more, you can checkout `PocketBeagle2 repository on OpenBeagle <https://openbeagle.org/pocketbeagle/pocketbeagle-2>`_.
+   For board files, 3D model, and more, you can checkout `PocketBeagle 2 repository on OpenBeagle <https://openbeagle.org/pocketbeagle/pocketbeagle-2>`_.

-.. todo:: Add picture of PocketBeagle2 box content
+.. todo:: Add picture of PocketBeagle 2 box content

 Methods of operation
 *********************

 1. Directly tethered to a PC via USB-C port.
-2. With techlab cape for sesors, USB host, LEDs and Buttons.
+2. With TechLab Cape for sesors, USB host, LEDs and Buttons.

+.. todo:: add link to TechLab Cape

-.. _pocketbeagle2-main-connection-scenarios:
+.. _pocketbeagle-2-main-connection-scenarios:

 Main Connection Scenarios
 ============================